On two families of Nekrasov-Okounkov type formulas: Introduction

+We hope that a direct combinatorial explanation exists for the above equation \eqref{eqn:main app in main}, as its right-hand side consists solely of simple terms.
+The $N=1$ case of Proposition \ref{cor:main} above gives \begin{prop} We have

-where $a(j,k), l(j,k)$ represent the arm-length and leg-length, as explained in Subsection \ref{sec:schur}.
-Equation \eqref{eqn:main app app in main} above should be viewed as a conjugation version of the original Nekrasov-Okounkov formula \eqref{eqn:NO in main}.
-It neither generalizes the Nekrasov-Okounkov formula nor serves as a corollary.
-It is anticipated to play a fundamental role similar to the original Nekrasov-Okounkov formula in various problems.
-Hence, it is intriguing to provide a direct combinatorial proof and refinement of equation \eqref{eqn:main app app in main} employing methods similar to those used in \cite{W06,H10,S10}.
-We plan to explore this in a subsequent publication.
+where $a(j,k), l(j,k)$ represent the arm-length and leg-length, as explained in Subsection \ref{sec:schur}. \end{prop} Equation \eqref{eqn:main app app in main} above seems to be a conjugate version of the original Nekrasov--Okounkov formula.
+If one formally exchanges the positions of leg-length $l(k,j)$ and arm-length $a(k,j)$ in equation \eqref{eqn:main app app in main}, then the left-hand side of it reduces to the original Nekrasov--Okounkov formula \eqref{eqn:NO in main}.
+However, to the best of the author's knowledge, this formula neither generalizes the Nekrasov--Okounkov formula nor serves as a corollary.
+This formula is expected to play a fundamental role similar to the original Nekrasov--Okounkov formula in various problems.
+Hence, it would be interesting to provide a direct combinatorial proof and refinement of equation \eqref{eqn:main app app in main} employing methods similar to those used in \cite{H10,S10,W06}.

-Our second family of Nekrasov-Okounkov type formulas is a direct generalization of result in \cite{INRS}.
-In that work, the authors proposed to use two methods to calculate the partition functions of the 5d U(1) theory and its generalizations.
+Our second family of Nekrasov--Okounkov type formulas provides a direct generalization of the results in \cite{INRS}.
+In that work, the authors proposed two methods to calculate the partition functions of the 5d U(1) theory and its generalizations.
 The first method yields an infinite sum formula, while the second provides an infinite product formula (some details can be seen in \cite{HIV} based on the Chern-Simons theory).
 In this paper, we give a $2N+1$ parameters' generalization of their formula using the vacuum expectation formula and rotation symmetry of the topological vertex.
-The cases of $N=1,2$ were originally derived in \cite{INRS}. \begin{thm} For each positive integer $N$, and formal variables $q, Q_{1,i}, Q_{2,i}, i=1,...,N$, we have \begin{small}
+The cases $N=1,2$ were originally presented in \cite{INRS}. \begin{thm} For each positive integer $N$, and formal variables $q, Q_{1,i}, Q_{2,i}, i=1,...,N$, we have \begin{small}

 \end{small} where $Q_{1,N+1}=Q_{1,1}$, $\nu^{N+1}=\nu^1$, $\nu^0=\nu^N$, $M(z;q)=\prod_{n=1}^\infty (1-zq^{-n})^n$, and

 \end{thm}